tng-coop/traffic/README.md

 python run_simulation_gui.py
 ```

-This will create a small 5x5 town grid, add two vehicles, and step them
+This will open a window showing a 10x10 grid that represents the town.
-through the town while printing their positions.
-The GUI version shows the
+Twenty vehicles are created with random start and goal positions and move
-same simulation but animates the vehicles in a small window.
+simultaneously through the grid.

 ## Using the library